 The Garfield Weston Foundation is a family-founded, grant-making trust which supports on average, approximately 1,500 charities across the UK each year from grants made by the Foundation ranging from the smallest community and volunteer projects through to large national organisations.

-Sir John Cass's Foundation is one of London’s oldest and largest education charities.
+Sir John Cass's Foundationis one of London’s oldest and largest education charities.
 Founded in 1748, it supports education for young people in London through its grant programmes for individuals, schools and organisations, and its support for a number of institutions bearing Sir John Cass’s name.
+The Foundation has supported our Landmark programme since it’s inception in 2017, which predominantly supports young care leavers in the London area.

 Read more about the Fund here